 It makes me ask: is work really what education is for?
 Just a job?
 Are you learning all these subjects only to sit at a nine to five?
 Shouldn’t education be for a greater purpose?

 And why can’t people learn things without being taught explicitly how to do it?
-What happened to osmosis or adaptive skills or autididactic learning?
+What happened to osmosis or adaptive skills or autodidactic learning?

-Some men got work through family at early ages, maybe at nineteen and by the time they were 24 were experienced and out on their own, successfully.
+Some men got work through family at early ages, maybe at nineteen, and by the time they were 24 were experienced and out on their own, successfully.
 Almost no one among Hasidim has heaps of student loans or years whiled away getting a degree.
-That gives these people significant advantage in the competitive economic market.
-Nevermind the advantage they have in their built in network that the community is.
+That gives these people a significant advantage in the competitive economic market.
+Never mind the advantage they have in their built-in network that the community is.